F1PART 21CHILDREN AND PROTECTED PARTIES

 until the child or protected party has a litigation friend.

-If during proceedings a party lacks capacity to continue to conduct proceedings, no party may take any further step in the proceedings without the F42the court’s permission until the protected party has a litigation friend.
+If during proceedings a party lacks capacity to continue to conduct proceedings, no party may take any further step in the proceedings without the F15the court’s permission until the protected party has a litigation friend.

 Any step taken before a child or protected party has a litigation friend has no effect unless the court orders otherwise.

-Who may be a litigation friend without a court order21.4
+Who may be a litigation friend without a court order21.4.

 This rule does not apply if the court has appointed a person to be a litigation friend.